- Plautus (c. 254 – 184 BCE)

 “[a]re concerned with everyday life; the stuff of which it was made was by tradition the doings of ordinary people in ordinary surroundings.”

-Our blocking character is an enriched bourgeois.
+L’Avare is a five-act comedy, but it is written in prose, not verse, and Harpagon, our blocking character, is an enriched bourgeois.
 Although he does not feed his horse properly, he owns a carriage and he has servants.
 As depicted by François Boucher, the interior of his house is rather elegant.
-However, he is extremely greedy and he therefore, who behaves as though he owned his children.
+However, he is extremely greedy and he behaves as though he owned his children.
 He is a domestic tyrant.
 In act one, Harpagon states that he has arranged for his children to marry, but has not consulted them.
-Cléante will marry a “certain widow,” our tyrant has just heard of, and Élise will be “given” to Mr Anselme, a gentleman who will not request the customary dowry, or “sans dot”
+Cléante will marry a “certain widow,” our tyrant has just heard of, and Élise will be “given” to Mr. Anselme, a gentleman who will not request the customary dowry, or “sans dot”

 Quant à ton frère, je lui destine une certaine veuve dont ce matin on m’est venu parler; et, pour toi, je te donne au seigneur Anselme.
 (Harpagon to Élise, [I. iv])